Chatbots Lack Nuanced Communication Skills David Gurteen

 Introduction: Knowledge Delusion We delude ourselves about what we know and how we make decisions

-The Difference Between Sense-making and Meaning-making What Are Beliefs?
+Filter Bubbles, Epistemic Bubbles and Echo Chambers What Are Beliefs?
 Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close If we are to create a better world, we need to make better sense of things and improve the decisions we make, … Continue reading Introduction: Knowledge Delusion We delude ourselves about what we know and how we make decisions
+Please be patient as this may take up to a minute to load… Close If we are to create a better world, we need to make better sense of things and improve the decisions we Continue reading Introduction: Knowledge Delusion We delude ourselves about what we know and how we make decisions

 Embracing the Imperfections of Chatbots Cultivating critical thinking in the age of AI

-Limitations of Chatbots Why Chatbots Can’t Have Real Human Conversations Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Like us humans, chatbots are imperfect and prone to errors, biases, and lapses in logic.
-Rather than downplaying them because of … Continue reading Embracing the Imperfections of Chatbots Cultivating critical thinking in the age of AI
+Like us humans, chatbots are imperfect and prone to errors, biases, and lapses in logic.
+Rather than downplaying them because of these defects, we should approach chatbots as opportunities to engage in critical thinking.
+By questioning and verifying their outputs, we can strengthen our reasoning skills and gain new perspectives.
+Continue reading Embracing the Imperfections of Chatbots Cultivating critical thinking in the age of AI

 Artificial Intelligence and the Quest for Knowledge Exploring the parallels between Plato's Phaedrus and the challenges of GenAI